 Day 1: Cusco – Calca – Lares – Wacahuasi

 Our adventure begins at 6:00am with a pickup from your hotel heading for the Sacred Valley.
 After one and half hours we arrive at the village of Calca, where we stop for a short while for any last minute shopping.
-We then continue our journey for around 2 more hours until we get to Lares, a small village located in the Peruvian Andes.
+We then continue our journey for around 2 more hours until we get to Lares, a small village located in the Peruvian Andes in the same region of Salkantay Trek.
 Here we find thermal baths of the same name, where we can enjoy a relaxing soak.

 After enjoying the baths we will meet with the rest the team that will accompany us on this beautiful journey.
 They will have all of camping gear ready, which will be carried by horses.
 On this first day we will enjoy the Andean landscapes, the flora and fauna of the zone and at the end of the day have our first camp at the village of Wacahuasi.